August 1, 2014

 What Not To Do!!

-- Much of the support listed above comes courtesy of the College’s IT Department.
+- Much of the support listed above comes courtesy of the Colleges IT Department.
 We greatly appreciate this extra work they do to help you with your PACT videos.
 Unfortunately, the IT Department cannot provide individual assistance to you.
 Please DO NOT contact the IT Department directly about matters concerning PACT or Preliminary Teaching Event videos.

-PACT Coordinator, Secondary Education Department
+PACT Coordinator and Department Chair, Secondary Education

 Advise your master teacher and principal of your need to videotape lessons.
 Determine whether the school has already required students to submit video release forms that would cover this event.
 It may be that the principal prefers that you use the school’s or district’s parent video/photo permission/release form.